Parents as Partners

 I will always make myself available at the beginning and end of each session to talk and listen to you.
 This open dialogue is so important.
 In the early days leaving your child in a new setting is very unsettling, perhaps even more upsetting for you than your child.
 I will always be available to talk, so if you feel you need to text/ring to see just how he/she is getting on, then please do.
 Usually, with comforting and a little distraction even the very youngest child is quite happy to start exploring their new setting quickly after Mummy or Daddy has left.
 At the end of the day, I will let you know how our day has gone.
 That will include giving an insight into our activities and outings; reciting your child’s achievements and triumphs that day and perhaps if I have picked up on something that has particularly interested and captured their imagination, we can talk about it, so that we can jointly build on these interests in the setting and at home.
 Any accidents that day will have been recorded and I will ask you to sign the appropriate form.
 If you have given written permission to administer medicine at the start of the session, I will ask you to sign to accept that I have followed your written instructions.
 Please refer to my Medicines Policy.
 Each day you will receive a notification in your child’s Care Diary through Tapestry and will be able to see details on their toileting, sleep, meals and feeds.
 I always put any uneaten food back into their lunch box.
 From this you can also see what they have eaten through the day.

 I use Tapestry, an online journal, to record all the learning and fun of children’s early years education.
 Each week day your child attends you will receive a record of their experiences and development using photos, videos and diary entries.
 You will be able to add your own comments and share photos and videos, and together we will weave the story of how your child is growing and developing.
 Tapestry allows all records to be stored on a secure platform.
-Each term you will receive a report to show how your child is growing and developing and a progression report showing their development between terms.
-We will be able to share progress, answer queries and discuss appropriate next steps for your child in a termly meeting.
-I will use ‘Tapestry’ to keep you informed about forth coming topics and this information will also be available on my website . www.daisydollchildminder.com.
+I will use ‘Tapestry’ to keep you informed about forth coming topics, tips for supporting home learning and useful information to support your child in their early years.

 I hope to learn the values that you as a family apply to parenting and support and value your wishes in the setting.
 Although, as parents we all may have different ideas and yours may well be different to the ones I apply in my family; I want you to know, I will respect your values and wishes for your child’s development.